ardycloudit/ardy-portfolio-it/notes/concepts.md

 ## PaaS (Platform as a service)
 ### Definition
--removes the need for organization to manage the underlying infrastructure -focus on the deployment and management of your applications
+- removes the need for organization to manage the underlying infrastructure
+- focus on the deployment and management of your applications